-The political party conference season kicks off with the Labour party conference in Liverpool from Sunday 25 September to Wednesday 28 September.
+The political party conference season kicked off with the Labour party conference in Liverpool from Sunday 25 September to Wednesday 28 September.

 The NFU fringe events are an important part of political party conference activity and a chance for members to get involved.
-We'll be asking the Labour party what their vision is for the future of farming and food security.
+This year, we asked the Labour party what their vision is for the future of farming and food security.

-For rural and urban voters alike, food policy will be crucial at the next election, so we are asking how Labour would ensure British farmers can continue to deliver high-quality, affordable, and climate-friendly food for the nation while also protecting and caring for our environment.
+With a buzz in the air across the city of Liverpool after the announcement that Labour is 17% ahead in the polls, this was the perfect opportunity to ask how Labour would ensure British farmers can continue to deliver high-quality, affordable, and climate-friendly food for the nation while also protecting and caring for our environment.

 We will also be at the Conservative party conference, which follows in Birmingham from Sunday 2 October through to Wednesday 5 October.